 A Pitlochry holiday is popular with many people who visit Highland Perthshire's largest town each year.
-Pitlochry is situated on the main A9 road connecting Glasow and Edinburgh to the north and the main rail line too.
+Pitlochry is situated on the main A9 road connecting Glasgow and Edinburgh to Inverness in the north and the main rail line too.
 A popular tourist town known for its salmon fish ladder and its 'Theatre in the Hills'.

 Pitlochry owes its existence to General Wade's military road of 1728, which by-passed the much older village of Moulin to it's north plus the railway